 (2) The practicability of the measures for applicant implementation, which may consider such things as cost, impact on operations, and, in the case of a military readiness activity, personnel safety, practicality of implementation, and impact on the effectiveness of the military readiness activity.

-The following mitigation measures are proposed in the IHA:
+The following mitigation measures are required through the IHA:

 Temporal and Seasonal Restrictions